OPEN-NEXT/wp2.2_dev/docs/meeting-notes.md

 Process of agreeing on the features to be implemented for M18:
 - We had a look at the [new mockup](mockups/M18.svg) resulting from the feature selection process described in the preparation notes above
 - Features were discussed one by one.
 Some features were eventually amended and some other related features added as "nice to have"
+  - For example, nice to haves include a view of how metrics change over time, graph visualisation, or metrics based on Sonika and Wikifactory's discussions outlined below in "Inter-WP meeting notes 2020-08-21T13:00+02:00" below.
 - We had a veto round where each of us could remove a feature that finally seems not so relevant.
+We removed the component showing number of CAD files in the repository, because it is not so useful on its own, and can be incorporated into the language bar.
 - We had a look at features which were on the edge of the arbitrary selection threshold.
 Each of us had the possibility to reintegrate these borderline features in the dashboard.

 Final agreement:
 - We agree on the dashboard features as described in [new mockup](mockups/M18.svg) as of commit 3b25c3c and in [the list of selected features for M18](mockups/selectedFeaturesM18.csv)
 - We agree that what we deliver in M18 is a functional dashboard prototype implemented in WIF.

 Remaining action items from last meeting:
 - MK asks community team at WIF for a list of a few projects that represent differnt types of projects, so UBA has a few reference data to play with the GraphQL API